 Want to catch lots of throws?
 Costume the kids – especially on Fat Tuesday.
 Families come in costumes like all the characters from the Wizard of Oz and as a family of dalmatians with grandma as Cruella Deville.
 We’ve also seen expectant moms dressed as Fabergé eggs and Humpty Dumpty.
 At parades before Mardi Gras day, it’s enough to dress your kids in Mardi Gras colors (purple, green and gold rugby shirts and hair bows).
 Also, make sure everybody’s wearing close-toed shoes, and pack layers so you can take off or put on accordingly.

 There's more to Mardi Gras than gathering loot at parades.
-Take your children to the Carnival exhibit at The Presbytere on Jackson Square and explore two floors of Mardi Gras history.
-Visit Mardi Gras World and see how floats are made.
+Take your children to the Carnival exhibit at The Presbytère on Jackson Square and explore two floors of Mardi Gras history, or visit Mardi Gras World and see how floats are made.
+Vue Orleans offers not only an astounding 360-degree view of New Orleans, but is also filled with local history that's highlighted in the indoor exhibit area.
+Educate your children on the history of Mardi Gras Indians, who debut elaborate suits on Mardi Gras Day.